Alabama tourism promoting April walking tours

 Community leaders will conduct walking tours in historic areas with starting points that include the Birmingham Civil Rights Institute, Huntsville's Constitution Village, the History Museum of Mobile and the Montgomery Area Visitor Center.

-Tours will be held in smaller towns including Athens, Bayou La Batre, Eutaw, Eufaula and Monroeville.
+Tours will also now be held in smaller towns including Athens, Bayou La Batre, Eutaw, Eufaula and Monroeville.

 The Alabama Tourism Department says more than 35,000 people have participated in the walking tours since the program started 15 years ago.